autorope/donkeydocs/docs/guide/calibrate.md

 After you've fine tuned your car the steering chart should look something like this.

 ![calibration graph](../assets/calibration_graph.png)

+You may need to iterate making sure the car is driving straight and that the left and right turns are the same to get those both to work.
+Prioritize making sure the car drives straight.

 ### Next let's [get driving!](/guide/get_driving)